cid2rrrr/0220dbtest/README.md

 </br>

 Since I want to use only 7 major genres, I dropped the albums belonging to other genres.
-Also I dropped the albums not including facial info.
+Also, I dropped the albums, not including facial info.
-Finallly, I divided the dataset into three, to make it easier to change the model Input.
+Finally, I divided the dataset into three, to make it easier to change the model Input.

 </br>
 </br>